-As of July 1, 2020, when a site requires a First Aid Attendant, the District shall offer position to the most senior and qualified employee who agrees, and provide required training, at no cost or loss of wages.
+As of July 1, 2020, when a site requires a First Aid Attendant, the District shall offer the training to the most senior and qualified employee who agrees, and provide required training, at no cost or loss of wages.

-The First Aid Attendant will be provided a stipend of twenty cents (\$0.20) an hour for every shift the certification is required as per WorkSafeBC regulations.
+The First Aid Attendant will be provided a stipend of seventy-five cents (\$0.75) an hour for every shift the certification is required as per WorkSafeBC regulations.